wazuh/wazuh-documentation/source/user-manual/api/examples.rst

     @{lastKeepAlive=2020-05-23T12:39:50Z; id=010}}

-As in the previous case, you can modify this script or work with the response obtained as you like.
+As in the previous case, this script can be modified as the user desires.